raysquant/riven/README.md

 Riven is an open source library built on [spaCy](https://spacy.io/) for processing and extracting information from unstructured financial documents such as annual reports, quarterly reports, prospectuses, proxies and news.

-Riven is a work-in-progress project that is not functional yet.
-If you are a data scientist or engineer who is interested to contribute, please reach out to me.
+**NOTE!** Riven is not functional yet.
+This repository only contains boilerplate code.

 ## Why We Are Building Riven